aptivator/jquery.extras/README.md

 <span style = "font-size: 18px;">**`$.fn.val`**</span>: overrides jquery's
-native `val` function and implements a support to return an array of values when there is more than one element in the selection.
+native `val` function and implements a support to return an array of values when there is more than one element in the selection and also implements functionality to return an object of values indexed by some attribute's value.

 ```html
 <!-- example.html -->